21+ Best Android Apps For Bloggers

 Adverts is the official Facebook ads app.
 If you create and run Facebook ads, I bet you’d need this application for easy access.

-There are tons of unzippers online, but I make use of Zarchiver because it’s lightweight and straightforward.
+There are tons of unarchivers online, but I make use of Zarchiver because it’s lightweight and straightforward.

 Quora is one of the best application when it comes to getting new post ideas because of every minute members post new problems and questions.
-Apart getting post ideas, you get a chance to promote your blog by answering relevant answers, then leaving a link to your post.
+Apart from getting post ideas, you can promote your blog by answering relevant answers, then leaving a link to your post.

-I have most of the above listed android apps installed in phone and have used the other handful.
-These applications help bloggers blog better without a laptop, even if we know owning one is essential for our blogging business.
+I have most of the above listed android apps installed on my phone and have used the other handful.
+These apps for bloggers help us blog better without a laptop, even if we know owning one is essential for our blogging business.

-Do you currently use any app that hasn’t been mentioned in this post?
+Do you currently use any app that wasn’t mentioned in this post?

 I’d love to know them!